-VII.
+VI.
 Summary and Conclusions

 The enactment of the Supplemental Security Income program in 1972 was the culmination of a four-year debate over a much more overarching welfare reform-a federally-funded minimum income guarantee for all Americans.
 Unlike Nixon's FAP proposal, SSI was targeted on the sub-group of low-income individuals "not expected to work."
-Since then, SSI has grown dramatically.
-Moreover, the composition of SSI beneficiaries has changed and in 1999 was dominated by adults and children with disabilities.
+Since then, SSI has grown dramatically, with the composition of SSI beneficiaries shifting towards adults and children with disabilities.